Cancer research: Prevention and epidemiology

 Epidemiologic analysis indicates that at least 35% of all cancer deaths in the world could now be avoided by primary prevention.
-According to a newer GBD systematic analysis, in 2019, ~44% of all cancer deaths – or ~4.5 M deaths or ~105 million lost disability-adjusted life years – were due to known clearly preventable risk factors, led by smoking, alcohol use and high BMI.
+According to a newer GBD systematic analysis, in 2019, ~44% of all cancer deaths — or ~4.5 million deaths or ~105 million lost disability-adjusted life years — were due to known clearly preventable risk factors, led by smoking, alcohol use and high BMI.

 However, one 2015 study suggested that between ~70% and ~90% of cancers are due to environmental factors and therefore potentially preventable.
 Furthermore, it is estimated that with further research cancer death rates could be reduced by 70% around the world even without the development of any new therapies.
-Cancer prevention research receives only 2 to 9% of global cancer research funding, albeit many of the options for prevention are already well-known without further cancer-specific research but are not reflected in economics and policy.
+Cancer prevention research receives only 2–9% of global cancer research funding, albeit many of the options for prevention are already well-known without further cancer-specific research but are not reflected in economics and policy.
 Mutational signatures of various cancers, for example, could reveal further causes of cancer and support causal attribution.